vanzonr/rarray/README.md

 Installation
 ============

-To use this header-only library, you can copy the files rarray, rarrayio, rarraymacros.h, rarraydelmacros.h to the directory "/usr/include" or some other directory that the compiler searches for header files.
+To use this header-only library, the files rarray and rarrayio must be copied to the directory "/usr/include" or some other directory that the compiler searches for header files.

 Rather than do so by hand, you can use the included Makefile, which can also compile the unit tests and benchmarks.
 To install without